HeatherAn/recommended-coding-practices/08-Using-Git-For-The-First-Time.md

 - If you want Git to *officially* track them, then you should **add** the files using `git add file_name`.

 - If you do not want Git to *officially* track them, you can tell Git to ignore them.
-You can do this by using `git ignore`.
+You can do this by using a `.gitignore` file.
 To do this:

-   - create a `.gitignore` file (it is a hidden file) in the top directory of the project, where Git has been initialized.
-You can create it by typing: `touch .gitignore`
+   - create a `.gitignore` file (it is a hidden file) in the top directory of the project where Git has been initialized.
+You can create it by typing: `touch .gitignore` (see [Typing Bash Commands](https://github.com/HeatherAn/recommended-coding-practices/blob/main/02-Typing-Bash-Commands.md#to-create-an-empty-file-touch-command)).

    - Add in that file the name of each file and/or directory you want Git to ignore.
 For example, if you want Git to ignore all files with `csv` extension that can be found in the *current* directory, and all files inside a sub-directory called `data`.
 Then the file `.gitignore` would look like this: